Tag: Brewerytown

 What comes next?

 For brewers across the country, the specter of people drinking less alcohol looms large.
-Sales of craft beer fell 4% in 2024, and there were more brewery closings than openings in late 2024 and early 2025, the first time in 20 years such a phenomenon had occurred.
-Brewerytown’s Crime & Punishment Brewing shuttered last April, with its owners citing a shifting culture around alcohol among the reasons for its closure.
-Iron Hill Brewery & Restaurant, a Philly-area craft brewing pioneer, abruptly shuttered all of its locations in September.
+Sales of craft beer fell 4% in 2024, and there were more brewery closings than openings in late 2024 and early 2025, the first time in 20 years such circumstances occurred.

-Broillet said that while the changing dynamics of the industry remain on his mind, Tired Hands was not “acutely a victim of that downturn.”
+Broillet said that though the changing dynamics of the industry remain on his mind, Tired Hands was not “acutely a victim of that downturn.”
 Sales had been down slightly over the past few years, but Broillet attributes that more to having two locations in Ardmore than to the state of the industry.
 He’s bullish about Tired Hands’ ability to distinguish itself and sees excitement in the changes.

 “Those sentiments have a way of just propelling you forward,” Broillet said.